Got questions? Start here

 I would like finance to purchase an investment property.
 Can you help me?

-Not right now.
-Initially we will be focussing on arranging finance for individuals wishing to purchase their own homes to live in.
-We intend to support buy-to-rent customers in the future.
+Yes we can.
+Although our focus is on arranging home purchases for individuals wishing to purchase their own homes to live in, we also support buy-to-rent customers.

-Does giving qard hasanah guarantee I will get finance if I apply?
+Does investing guarantee I will get finance if I apply?

 Not necessarily.
 All finance is arranged subject to our eligibility criteria being met.
 Please see the FAQs under the How It Works page for information on eligibility criteria.